jlov7/Agent-HQ-Guard/docs/README.md

 ---

 **Welcome to Agent HQ Guard!** 🚀 Start with the guide that matches your role, and explore deeper as you need.

+---

+## About This Project

+Agent HQ Guard is a **personal R&D passion project** exploring governance solutions for autonomous AI development.
+This represents independent research and experimentation, shared openly for the community to learn from or adapt.
+It is not a commercial product or actively maintained service—no warranties, guarantees, or support commitments are implied.